SVG documentation and examples

 - Features and examples

 As of autumn 2016 RGraph has some brand new shiny SVG types.
 Bar, Line, Horizontal Bar, Pie, Semi-circular Progress and Radar are available (amongst others).
 There are examples of these types here.

-Chart types that are available
+The chart types that are available

 Installing and implementing RGraph

 These are the same installation pages as the canvas installation guide.
 All of these pages are applicable to both technologies and have information that's pertinent to both.
-Topics such as browser support, getting started and peformance enhancements are covered here.
+Topics such as browser support, getting started and performance enhancements are covered here.

 Data import utilities